Times Beach, Missouri: Legal action and responsibility

 In response to the events that transpired in Missouri during the 1970s, a number of laws were passed to regulate the generation and disposal of potentially hazardous products.
-In 1976, Congress passed the Toxic Substances Control Act, which required the testing of chemicals that could pose an unreasonable risk to the environment.
-In 1976, Congress also passed the Resource Conservation and Recovery Act (RCRA), which regulated the transportation and disposal of hazardous waste.
+In 1976, Congress passed the Toxic Substances Control Act (TSCA) - referred to as tosca, which required the testing of chemicals that could pose an unreasonable risk to the environment.
+In 1976, Congress also passed the Resource Conservation and Recovery Act (RCRA) - referred to as ricra, which regulated the transportation and disposal of hazardous waste.
 In 1980, the passage of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) established a multibillion-dollar Superfund to investigate and clean up old, abandoned hazardous waste sites.

 The passage of CERCLA also defined the liability of a company and ensured that parties responsible for the release of toxic substances are held liable in the case of environmental damage or harm.
 In 1983, the federal government sued NEPACCO and its officers, Edwin Michaels and John W. Lee, in United States v.
 Northeastern Pharmaceutical and Chemical Co..
 Under the provisions of CERCLA, NEPACCO was forced to repay the federal government for its cleanup efforts at the farm of James Denney, the site where NEPACCO had buried ninety drums of its chemical waste over a decade earlier.

 Because the RCRA was not implemented until 1976, Bliss was not legally required to keep records of the chemical wastes he had collected from NEPACCO.
 During investigations surrounding the dioxin contamination in Missouri, Bliss maintained that he had no knowledge of the presence of dioxin in the chemical waste he collected from NEPACCO.
 Still, Bliss was the object of many legal pursuits.
 Over 14,000 citizens' suits were filed against NEPACCO and its officers, Syntex Agribusiness, IPC, and Bliss.
 Among these were the cases of Piatt and Hample, who in 1976 settled their suit against Bliss for $10,000 and against IPC for $100,000.
 In 1981, Piatt and Hample also settled for $65,000 from NEPACCO.
 IPC paid $1 million to each of Piatt's daughters in 1983.